 Interesting Facts about Doctors & Patients

 How frequently do doctors misdiagnose patients?
-In fact, it is not known for sure how many people suffer from misdiagnoses.
-The answer is probably higher than patients expect and certainly higher than doctors realize.
+In fact, it is not known for sure how many people suffer from misdiagnosis.
+The real number of diagnostic errors is higher than patients expect, and certainly higher than doctors realize.
 When compared to the fifth leading cause of death in the US, medical errors fall just below.

 A recent 2014 study1 found that about 12 million people in the US are misdiagnosed each year - in other words 1 in every 20 adult patients.

-In a Supplement to the issue of The American Journal of Medicine, a collection of articles and commentaries sheds light on the causes underlying misdiagnoses and demonstrates a nontrivial rate of diagnostic error that ranges from 5% in the perceptual specialties (pathology, radiology, dermatology) up to 10% to 15% in many other fields2.
+A Supplement to the issue of The American Journal of Medicine clears up main underlying causes of misdiagnoses and demonstrates unexpectedly high rateof diagnostic errors.
+The rate of diagnostic mistakes ranges from 5% in the perceptual specialties (pathology, radiology, dermatology) up to 15% in many other medical fields2.
 Physician overconfidence and a lack of feedback following a diagnosis are the major contributors to diagnostic errors.

 2 Who prescribes antibiotics inappropriately?
 Foreign, extra-busy and older MDs